-We’re often asked about the whether or not our recycled plastic Hebden Grids can be used as a low cost alternative to concrete to make shed bases, and the answer is a resounding yes!
+We’re often asked whether our recycled plastic Hebden Grids can be used as a low-cost alternative to concrete for shed bases, and the answer is a resounding yes!

-So how do you build your sheb base?
-Fortunately, we have a handy infographic here for you, which can also be downloaded as a pdf here.
+So, how do you build your shed base?
+Fortunately, we have a handy infographic for you, which you can also download as a PDF.

-Mark out the correct sized area for your shed base in your garden or allotment using stakes and string.
+Mark out the correct-sized area for your shed base in your garden or allotment using stakes and string.
 If you don’t have metal stakes, gardening bamboo will work just as well.
-We always recommend that the base is slightly larger than the actual structure to be erected on top.
+We always recommend that the base be slightly larger than the actual structure to be erected on top.

 To ensure your area is completely rectangular, use string to measure from corner to corner, ensuring the distance is the same across both diagonals.

-Remove the top layer of the soil down to 50-70mm (two or three inches) with a spade.
+Remove the top layer of soil down to 50-70mm (two or three inches) with a spade.

 Stop for a cup of Yorkshire tea.